 Prolonged, intense physical exercise is challenging for our immune system.
 In fact, evidence suggests that for a brief amount of time immediately after a workout, our body is more prone to disease.
 New research examines the best strategies for recovering after intense exercise.

 In the long run, physical exercise is extremely beneficial for our health.
-Scientific evidence strongly
+Scientific evidence strongly suggests that moderate to intense physical activity reduces the risk of heart disease, stroke, diabetes, and various forms of cancer, and it improves longevity overall.

 However, immediately following a workout - particularly in the case of athletic, endurance exercise - the body's immune system is strained.
-Heavy exercise causes intense physiological stress, which has been
+Heavy exercise causes intense physiological stress, which has been linked to a high risk of infections and overall immunodepression.

 Since nutrition affects almost all aspects of the body's immune system, research into the effects of nutrients on the body's ability to recover is highly significant.